entrity/stackedit-computer-vision/main/Definitions, Machine Learning.md

 : In training and testing, at every layer, compute a mean and stdev for each image using the whole feature vector (every feature map).
 Normalize said image's output on an image-by-image basis.

 **[Loss Functions](https://isaacchanghau.github.io/post/loss_functions/)**
  - **Contrastive Loss** - Used in Siamese networs, a distance-based loss (as opposed to prediction error-based loss).
-It tries to ensure that similar examples are embedded close together while different examples are distinct.
+It tries to ensure that similar examples are embedded close together while non-neighbours are pushed apart.
  - **Cross Entropy Loss** - Used with Softmax classifier.
 Implemented as $1 - p$ where $p$ is the predicted probability of the target class.
  - **Focal Loss** - To overcome the class imbalance problem of cross entropy loss (wherein the easy-to-classify examples dominate the gradient). $L(p) = -(1-p)^\gamma log(p)$.
 Thus, hard-to-classify examples get more weight. $\gamma$ is a tunable parameter.
  - **Hinge Loss** - a.k.a.
 Max margin loss.
 Used with SVM classifier.